Skip to main content

 • “It's like if you threw the aesthetics of Helldivers, the cult leader/frontline fighter idea of Cult of the Lamb, and mixed in some RPG and FPS shooter rogue-lite into a blender and set to 'fine' in the best way!”

-• “The way the game is presented on Steam and in the trailer shows a very clear identity, but when actually playing, there's a very strange mash of art styles, ideas, mechanics, and tone that ends up making the game feel like a showcase of purchased/obtained assets and placeholders.”
+• “The way the game is presented on Steam and in the trailer shows a very clear identity, but when actually playing there's a strange mash of art styles, ideas, mechanics, and tone that makes the game feel like a showcase of purchased or placeholder assets.”

 • grinding